SR-22 in Ohio

 What is SR-22 insurance?

-An SR-22 is not an insurance policy but a certificate of financial responsibility that may be required for high-risk drivers in Ohio.
-Often referred to as an SR-22 bond or SR-22 form, it is usually requested when a driver’s license has been suspended, and serves as proof of financial responsibility to the Ohio Bureau of Motor Vehicles (BMV) that a driver meets the minimum liability coverage requirements for auto insurance.
-In Ohio, the form proves that the driver has purchased at least $25,000 for bodily injury liability, $50,000 for bodily injury liability of two or more people, and $25,000 for property damage liability coverage per accident.
+An SR-22, sometimes called an SR-22 bond or SR-22 form, is not an insurance policy but a certificate of financial responsibility that may be temporarily mandatory for high-risk drivers in Ohio, as well as several other states.
+It serves as proof of financial responsibility to the Ohio Bureau of Motor Vehicles (BMV) that a driver meets the minimum liability coverage requirements for auto insurance.
+In Ohio, that means the driver has purchased at least $25,000 in bodily injury liability for one person, $50,000 in bodily injury liability for two or more people and $25,000 in property damage liability per accident.

-- Gets charged with negligent or reckless driving
+- Getting charged with negligent or reckless driving

 SR-22 Ohio alternatives